inseptra/getting_to_know_loops/README.md

-# im still new to rust this is for me to doc my learning infom may be wrong
+# im still new to rust this is for me to doc my learning information may be wrong